We’re a team of hundreds of psychiatrists and therapists who’ve trained at some of the most prestigious programs in the

 Dr. Agarwal is a board certified adult psychiatrist.
 He was elected chief resident from his residency program at the University of Central Florida.
 He graduated cum laude from the American University of Antigua where he obtained his medical degree and received a bachelor's degree in Biological Sciences from the University of California at Irvine.

 Dr. Agarwal aims to create a collaborative and patient-centered treatment environment.
 His practice focuses on medication management.
 Typically, he offers this in conjunction with supportive therapy in 30-minute follow-up visits.
 He is a proponent of psychoeducation and believes it is an integral part of each treatment plan.

 Dr. Agarwal has worked with a variety of patients in medical settings such as inpatient, outpatient, and consult psychiatry.
-His primary focus has been on treating adults with depression, anxiety, ADHD, PTSD, and insomnia.
+His primary focus has been on treating adults with depression, anxiety, PTSD, and insomnia.
 He has experience treating patients suffering from medical comorbidities such as obesity, hypertension, pain, and diabetes, who also have a psychiatric illness.

 Dr. Caitlin Aguiar is a board-certified adult psychiatrist.
 She received her medical degree from St. George's University and went on to start her residency training at Allegheny General Hospital in Pittsburgh where she was chief resident.
 She completed training at Northwell's Staten Island University Hospital.

 Dr. Aguiar's mental health care incorporates a holistic approach while treating clients to facilitate healing and wellness.
 She incorporates non-pharmaceutical interventions to supplement medication management including, but not limited to, mindfulness, breathwork, CBT, DBT, and supportive therapy in 30-minute sessions.

-While having treated a wide variety of patients, her focus during training has been treating young adults with adjustment, depressive and anxiety disorders, and ADHD.
+While having treated a wide variety of patients, her focus during training has been treating young adults with adjustment, depressive and anxiety disorders.
 She has a passion for working with women in the perinatal period and the LGBTQIA2S+ community.
 Following residency, she worked at NYC's HHC Harlem Hospital as an Attending Physician in the Comprehensive Psychiatric Emergency Program (CPEP).